American Studies is a minor that covers the history, culture, and politics of the United States.

 Throughout the minor, students will encounter rich primary sources, from political history to the realms of literature, photography, film, music, and art.
 And they will be thrown into the deep end of good, advanced scholarship from different fields.
 There is no single way of doing American Studies; students learn to think, to research, and to write in an Americanist mode, but also to make that mode their own.

-This minor may also serve as a pre-master's programme to gain admission to the Master's in American Studies.
+This minor may also serve as a good preparation for gaining admission to the Master's in American Studies.
 The master's programme is open to students with a Bachelor’s degree in the humanities or social sciences who have followed the minor in American Studies.
-That includes but is not limited to: English, media studies, sociology, literary studies, anthropology, cultural studies, political science, European studies, art history, or communication science.
+That includes but is not limited to: English, media studies, sociology, literary studies, anthropology, cultural studies, political science, European studies, art history, and communication science.

 This minor is open for application to students who have obtained an academic first-year diploma or a positive Binding Study Advice from an academic Bachelor's programme.
 This entails that you must have obtained at least 48 ECTS in your propaedeutic year.

 The minor is also open for application to students from a Dutch University of Applied Sciences (HBO) who have completed their propaedeutic year.
 If you are an HBO student and if you want to gain admission to the Master's in American Studies, please check out our pre-Master's American Studies.

 You can enrol in this minor from 9 April 2020.